lin-mengwei/lin-mengwei.github.io/activities.md

   </figure>
 </center> <br>

-This is a program funded under a [EDUB](https://web.ub.edu/en/web/escola-doctorat/) project for which I am the grant recipient, running during academic years 2024/25 and 2025/26.
+This is a program funded through a [EDUB](https://web.ub.edu/en/web/escola-doctorat/) project for which I am the grant recipient, running during academic years 2024/25 and 2025/26.
 The design and organiztaion of the program  my PhD colleagues and the admin staff at the [UBSE](https://www.ub.edu/school-economics/).
 (See: [UBSE News on the Launch of BESTEPS](https://www.ub.edu/school-economics/kick-off-of-the-besteps-with-antonio-cabrales/))

 BESTEPS offers PhD students comprehensive guidance and expertise on every key stage of developing a research project.
 By offering systematic guidance from experienced researchers, the program empowers participants to take the “best steps” toward conducting research efficiently.